 The management interface must be reachable from the Service Provider network and be defined in the Service Provider DNS.
 You must also configure an account on the hosts for access to APIs.

 On the NFS storage subsystem, create a mount point for the tenant to host their desktops.
 Configure NFS permissions to have at a minimum the tenant desktop host IP and the IPs of the Resource Manager appliances.
 It is recommended that for ease of use, allow the entire management appliance subnet and hosts subnet.

 Configure Backhaul (VPN/MPLS)

-If the tenant requires backhaul then configure VPN access (IPSEC Tunnel, MPLS Circuit) from the tenant network back to the customers network that houses, for example, their AD, DNS, and DHCP as well as any other applications required by the virtual desktop users.
+If the tenant requires backhaul, then configure VPN access (IPSEC Tunnel, MPLS Circuit) from the tenant network back to the customers network that houses.
+For example, their AD, DNS, DHCP, and any other applications required by the virtual desktop users.

 If the tenant has backhaul, work with the tenant to identify an internal subnet that is not in use in their infrastructure to be used for the virtual desktops.
 Otherwise assign an appropriate subnet and VLAN to the tenant network.
-This VLAN must be assigned to a vSwitch in both of the Management ESX Hosts as well as all desktop hosts assigned to the tenant.
+This VLAN must be assigned to a vSwitch in both of the Management ESX Hosts and to all desktop hosts assigned to the tenant.